abipalli/semioverse/README.md

 ## Metaphor 🦉

-In semiotics, a metaphor involves using a signifier from one sign system to represent something in another system.
+A metaphor involves using a signifier from one symbolic constellation to represent something in another constellation.
 Metaphors can bridge gaps between disparate concepts, making unfamiliar ideas more relatable and understandable.
 Using Oxel instances as keys 🔑 essentially enables the system to function on multiple levels of abstraction simultaneously.

 Because the Oxel class extends the Map class allowing for keys and values to be of any type, keys 🔑 can themselves be Oxel instances.
 By permitting keys to be Oxel instances rather than simple identifiers (of type string/symbol), the system allows for metaphorical connections to be made.